-What are the signs and symptoms of sagittal craniosynostosis?
+What are the symptoms of sagittal craniosynostosis?

 The main sign of sagittal craniosynostosis is a bony ridge over the prematurely fused sagittal suture.
 Depending on whether the entire sagittal suture has fused or only part of it, children have a strong forehead and the back of the head (occipital region) is also quite prominent.